kappter/PrintVis/README.markdown

 # PrintVis

 PrintVis is a web-based tool designed to help yearbook students and educators visualize and create two-page yearbook spreads (17" x 11", two 8.5" x 11" pages side by side).
-It emphasizes a four-module "bullseye" design approach, where students can drag crosshairs to define four quadrants and add content to each module using a toolbar.
+It emphasizes a four-module "bullseye" design approach, where students can drag crosshairs to define four quadrants, add content to each module using a toolbar, and restructure the layout by dragging elements.
 Elements are tiled left to right, top to bottom within each quadrant, constrained to its boundaries, with a title and page number/label (e.g., “Page 1 - Senior Events”) anchoring the design.
+The spread can be exported as a landscape PDF.
 Built with an intuitive interface, PrintVis is ideal for high school yearbook classes.

 ## Features
 - **Two-Page Spread**: Visualize a 17" x 11" layout (two 8.5" x 11" pages) on a scalable canvas.